 You can also use a third-party driver downloader and update utility tool to check for appropriate version and update accordingly.
 Head over to Driver Booster, which will automatically check your system for outdated drivers and update them.
 It works with all versions of Windows 10, 8, 7 and even XP.
 Updating the graphics driver is your best bet for fixing the NVIDIA installer failed error.

 Try System Restore or Reinstalling Windows

 The last step is the most extreme and I better hope it doesn’t come to this point.
-In the unlikely event, if you still have to perform this action, you could try a System Restore first and then maybe fresh Windows install.
+In the unlikely event, if you still have to perform this action, you could try a System Restore first and then maybe a fresh Windows install.

 To restore your PC to an earlier point: